John Tzelepes Komnenos: Defection and aftermath

 In 1139, John accompanied the emperor on his campaign against Gümüshtigin's son and successor Melik Mehmed.
 The Byzantine army advanced to Mehmed's residence at Neocaesarea and laid siege to it.
 During a confrontation between the two armies, an incident led to the defection of John: seeing a distinguished Latin knight on foot, the emperor ordered John to give him his own, pure-blood Arab stallion.
 This demand enraged the prideful John, who refused to do so and challenged the Latin knight to a duel for the horse.
 Seeing his uncle frowning at his reaction, he gave up the horse, but immediately seized another horse and galloped to the Turkish camp.
 He was well received by Mehmed, who knew him from his previous exile.
 John readily divulged what information he was privy to about the weaknesses of the Byzantine army, chiefly a lack of supplies and horses; this act probably saved Neocaesarea from falling, and the emperor was left with no choice but to withdraw.

 From Neocaesarea, John moved to the court of the Sultan Mesud I. There he converted to Islam and married one of the Sultan's daughters, whose name according to the 16th-century historian Pseudo-Sphrantzes was Kamero (Καμερώ).
 His subsequent life is obscure: neither the date of his death or any activities at the court of Iconium are known.
 He received many lands and much wealth, and was highly respected by the Turks for his erudition and his command of Arabic.
-His wife may have been the woman who led the defence of the Seljuq capital Konya against the attacks of John's cousin, Emperor Manuel I Komnenos (r.
+His wife may have been the woman who led the defence of the Seljuq capital Iconium against the attacks of John's cousin, Emperor Manuel I Komnenos (r.
 1143–1180).
 John was likely dead by that time.